 Although single textbooks are most often used as the major instructional resource in school classrooms, this curriculum is written to be independent of any single source.
 Thus, principals are encouraged to stress to teachers the importance of utilizing a variety of resources to help students master the various curricular outcomes.
 Instructional resources in all subject areas should include Catholicity.
-Any non-print material should be appropriate for a Catholic school general audience (ex.
-Any movie, even if just "clips" are used, must be "G"-rated).
+Any non-print material should be appropriate for a Catholic school general audience.
+Any video or movie materials used, even if just "clips", and which is rated higher than "G" must be approved by the principal in advance of being used.
+The principal may require parental consent of the video or movie materials used.

 Furthermore, with regard to book fairs and other supplements for student use, schools are strongly encouraged to use materials that promote values and ideas consistent with the church's teachings on the dignity of family, marriage and lifestyle choices.
-Companies that would be acceptable would include;
+Companies that would be acceptable would include; Catholic Book Fair and Eureka Book Fair.